dh-atlas/white-book/Whitebook.md

 # **Software tools** {#software-tools}

 In the field of digital humanities, software tools are often developed by individual researchers or project teams relying on time-limited funds.
 This leads to fragmented and discontinuous development, making it challenging to maintain tools in the long-term and update them to new standards and technologies.
 For example, the software EVT has been rebooted twice to accommodate technological changes.
-Other tools, like Collate[^98] (relaunched as CollateX)[^99], required a complete rewrite to remain accessible and usable.
+Other tools, like Collate[^103] (relaunched as CollateX)[^104], required a complete rewrite to remain accessible and usable.

 Two key factors that can render a software tool inaccessible are the lack of documentation and the absence of technical support.
 If a tool’s development is unstable, it is unlikely to provide users with adequate technical support.
 Paid applications typically offer both documentation and technical support, but may be inaccessible due to costs.
 Some applications offer trial periods or free plans suitable for small to medium-sized edition projects.
 For instance, Transkribus provides free transcription for 3,000 printed pages and 500 handwritten pages.
 For open-source software, inaccessibility often stems from a lack of technical documentation and poor source code readability.

-Free software tools are more accessible and likely to be adopted by a larger audience, but only if they are user-friendly, customizable, and meet users’ needs.
-Researchers often prefer developing new tools from scratch rather than adopting existing ones ([Pierazzo 2019](#bookmark=kix.67xndwbqh7cm)), to maintain full control over the tool’s functionality and user interface.
-To encourage reusability, tools should be highly customizable and open-source.
+Free software tools are more accessible and likely to be adopted by a larger audience, but only if they are user-friendly, customisable, and meet users’ needs.
+Researchers often prefer developing new tools from scratch rather than adopting existing ones ([Pierazzo 2019](#bookmark=id.1mrcu09)), to maintain full control over the tool’s functionality and user interface.
+To encourage reusability, tools should be highly customisable and open-source.
 EVT is a successful example of an open-source tool that has been reused and further developed through collaboration with various research projects.

-A key design approach for producing effective and reusable software is called “Domain Driven Design (DDD)” ([Evans 2004](#bookmark=kix.t1z4957yu5pt)).
+A key design approach for producing effective and reusable software is called “Domain Driven Design (DDD)” ([Evans 2004](#bookmark=id.4bvk7pj)).
 According to DDD, developers should involve domain experts since the early stages of the software’s design process, in order to effectively capture the software’s application domain.
-A tool may be more usable and effective if it was designed with an understanding of how researchers work and the characteristics of the objects they study (texts, art collections, photo archives, etc.).
+A tool may be more usable and effective if it is designed with an understanding of how researchers work and the characteristics of the objects they study (texts, art collections, photo archives, etc.).

 Another crucial factor in developing robust and reliable software is applying best practices and methodologies from software engineering.
 However, in the field of Digital Humanities, not all software developers have a strong background in software engineering, which can lead to poorly implemented tools:

 “The development of applications in the field of Digital Humanities (DH) does not adequately take into account domain modelling, software design principles and software engineering methodologies.
 In fact, many systems developed in the context of DH-related projects have not been conceived to be modular, extensible, and scalable: they only tend to solve specific problems such as data-driven and project-oriented tools.
-In addition, most projects focus on the requirements of humanists (as end users), but leave out the needs of software developers” ([Del Grosso et al. 2016](#bookmark=kix.7yuz09wx8tvx)).
+In addition, most projects focus on the requirements of humanists (as end users), but leave out the needs of software developers” ([Del Grosso et al. 2016](#bookmark=id.1rvwp1q)).

 Finally, software tools should leverage current technologies and adhere to digital humanities standards (such as XML/TEI).
 This approach ensures interoperability among various tools, fostering a more cohesive and efficient digital humanities ecosystem.

 The software we selected as pilots are:

 * **EVT (Edition Visualization Technology)**, [http://evt.labcd.unipi.it/](http://evt.labcd.unipi.it/), is an open source software to visualise digital scholarly editions on the basis of TEI/XML-encoded documents.
-It is easy to configure and deploy on the Web (using HTML, CSS and Javascript for long term support), it is fully customizable, and it includes several useful research tools.
+It is easy to configure and deploy on the Web (using HTML, CSS and Javascript for long-term support), it is fully customisable, and it includes several useful research tools.
 * **Voyant Tools**, [https://voyant-tools.org/](https://voyant-tools.org/), is an open-source, web-based text reading and computer-assisted analysis environment for scholars.
-It allows scholars to explore and query texts in several linguistic tasks and analysis such as word frequency, keyword analysis, and topic modeling.
+It allows scholars to explore and query texts in several linguistic tasks and analyses such as word frequency, keyword analysis, and topic modelling.

-## **EVT 2.0** {#evt-2.0}
+## **EVT** {#evt}

-EVT (Edition Visualization Technology, [http://evt.labcd.unipi.it/](http://evt.labcd.unipi.it/)) is an open-source, client-only software for visualizing digital scholarly editions in XML/TEI format.
-Conceived by Roberto Rosselli Del Turco and developed by Digital Humanities students at the University of Pisa, the tool was initially created for the digital edition of the Vercelli Book.[^100] It later evolved to accommodate various editions through collaboration with other projects, notably the Digital Codex Pelavicino (see [Codice Pelavicino Digitale](#codice-pelavicino-digitale)).
+EVT (Edition Visualization Technology, [http://evt.labcd.unipi.it/](http://evt.labcd.unipi.it/)) is an open-source, client-only software for visualising digital scholarly editions in XML/TEI format.
+Conceived by Roberto Rosselli Del Turco and developed by Digital Humanities students at the University of Pisa, the tool was initially created for the digital edition of the Vercelli Book.[^105] It later evolved to accommodate various editions through collaboration with other projects, notably the Digital Codex Pelavicino (see [Codice Pelavicino Digitale](#codice-pelavicino-digitale)), and is now developed by a mix of DH graduate students and professional software developers.

-EVT 1.0, released in 2013, supported diplomatic-interpretative editions and “digital documentary editions”, using XSLT transformations to generate HTML from XML/TEI.
-EVT 2.0, launched in 2016, was built with the JavaScript framework AngularJS[^101] to support critical editions.
+EVT 1.0, released in 2013, supports diplomatic-interpretative editions and “digital documentary editions”, using XSLT transformations to generate HTML from XML/TEI.
+EVT 2.0, launched in 2016, was built with the JavaScript framework AngularJS[^106] to support critical editions.
 It later incorporated all functionalities from the first version.
-A notable example of EVT 2.0 usage is the digital edition of Benedetto Varchi's Storia fiorentina (see [VaSto](#vasto---varchi,-storia-fiorentina.-edizione-digitale)).
-In October 2024, EVT 3.0 beta was released, essentially rebooting EVT 2.0 with Angular,[^102] a more modern JavaScript framework.
+A notable example of EVT 2.0 usage is the digital edition of Benedetto Varchi’s *Storia fiorentina* (see [VaSto](#vasto---varchi,-storia-fiorentina.-edizione-digitale)).
+In October 2024, EVT 3.0 beta was released, essentially rebooting EVT 2.0 with Angular,[^107] a more modern JavaScript framework.
 All EVT versions are free and open-source.
 This pilot analysis focuses on version 2.0, given its stability and widespread adoption.

-EVT 2\.0[^103] is available under the AGPL-3.0 license.
-It uses standard web technologies (JavaScript, CSS, HTML) and integrates existing tools, particularly OpenSeadragon[^104] for image viewing and VisColl[^105] for visualizing manuscript structure.
+EVT 2\.0[^108] is available under the AGPL-3.0 licence.
+It uses standard web technologies (JavaScript, CSS, HTML) and integrates existing tools, particularly OpenSeadragon[^109] for image viewing and VisColl[^110] for visualising manuscript structure.

 To use EVT, users insert their materials (XML/TEI files, images, and VisColl files) into the software folder and specify paths in the configuration file.
-This file also allows interface customization, such as selecting edition levels and visualization modes.
-The EVT2-Config-Generator[^106] tool simplifies this process.
-Users can customize TEI element presentation via a dedicated CSS stylesheet.
-Comprehensive user information is available in the repository’s README file.[^107]
+This file also allows interface customisation, such as selecting edition levels and visualisation modes.
+The EVT2-Config-Generator[^111] tool simplifies this process.
+Users can customise TEI element presentation via a dedicated CSS stylesheet.
+Comprehensive user information is available in the repository’s README file[^112] and in the manual provided in each release archive.

 EVT 2.0’s modular architecture facilitates collaborative development.
 The repository’s README provides developer instructions, and the code is well-commented to encourage third-party contributions.
-However, EVT 2.0 lacks a detailed, structured presentation of data extraction and modeling from source materials.
-EVT 3.0 addresses this by modeling data through TypeScript’s class system.
+However, EVT 2.0 lacks a detailed, structured presentation of data extraction and modelling from source materials.
+EVT 3.0 addresses this by modelling data through TypeScript’s class system and providing software contribution guidelines in the repository wiki.[^113]

 A complete history of EVT 2.0 releases is not available on GitHub, which only shows recent releases.
 Previously, the EVT 2.0 GitHub repository was for private development use, with releases published on SourceForge.